 The Company is involved in litigation on a number of matters and is subject to certain claims, which arise in the normal course of business, none of which, in the opinion of management, is expected to have a material adverse effect on the Company's consolidated financial position, results of operations, or liquidity.
+However, no assurances can be given as to the outcome of any threatened or pending legal proceedings.
 Legal fees are expensed as incurred.